thrumdev/nomt/bitbox/src/beatree/README.md

                        // On disk, two nodes with the same seqn
                        // will be considered the same, and
                        // and the one with the latest valid
-                       // commit_seqn wins.
+                       // sync_seqn wins.

-commit_seqn: u32       // the sequence number of the commit under
+sync_seqn: u32       // the sequence number of the commit under
                        // which this node was created.
                        // Important for BBNs only.